MuchBetterDictionary/MuchBetterDictionary/README.md

 ```
 AS AN second language learner
 I WANT a website/application that helps me bring context to words
-SO THAT I can learn new words that I am unfamiliar with.
+SO THAT I can better learn new words that I am unfamiliar with.
 ```

 Acceptance Criteria:

 ```
-GIVEN I need to learn a new word
+GIVEN I need to learn the meaning of a new word
 WHEN I browse to the website/application
 THEN I am able to search for my own word or a random word
+GIVEN some words are encountered through speech, and some through reading text
+WHEN I attempt to learn about a given word
+THEN I can either search through spelling the word OR saying the word

 WHEN I search for a word
 THEN I am presented with the definition of the word